 Also works with Adobe Photoshop Elements and Adobe Fresco

-Realistic FUR is 28 excellent Photoshop brushes I use for creating a perfect fur when painting animals, furries, original characters with fur and other wooly and fluffy creatures and objects.
+Realistic FUR is 28 excellent Photoshop brushes I use for creating perfect fur when painting animals, furries, original characters with fur, and other wooly and fluffy creatures and objects.

 I've worked to learn how to draw realistic fur quite a lot of time.
 And I can be proud that I'm reached this goal (and keeping moving on).
 To simplify the work process, I created a series of brushes for myself, and here I'd like to share it with you.
 My brushes allow you to create high-quality realistic fur styles and countless combinations.
 So I'm sure, you'll appreciate the assistance that they will give you during your work!